alockhar/bios611-project1/README.md

 THe port, or 8788 above, can be changed as well if the user wants to use on another port.
 Open a new tab in your browser to http:/localhost:8788 and the app will be available to interact with.

-To also run the shiny app:

-docker run -p <port>:<port> -v `pwd`:/home/rstudio -it project1-env sudo -H -u rstudio /bin/bash -c "cd ~/; PORT=<port> make Shiny_explorer_scratch.R"

-And as above, the <port> can be replaced with the desired port to run the application.